ibexa/documentation-developer/docs/api/rest_api_usage.md

 When creating a Content, the payload is particular if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) fields as files need to be attached.
 See the example of a [script uploading images](#creating-content-with-binary-attachments) below.

-When searching for Contents (TODO: or Locations), the query grammar is also particular.
+When searching for Contents (or Locations), the query grammar is also particular.
 See the [Search section](#search) below.

 #### Creating content with binary attachments
 https://doc.ibexa.co/en/latest/api/creating_content_with_binary_attachments_via_rest_api/